-In setting the County Council's budget for 2023/24, it was important to reflect the impact of increasing inflation and rising demand on Children's Services.
-The refresh of our Medium Term Financial Strategy (MTFS) was approved by Council on 9th February 2023.
-This included a balanced budget for 2023/24 with the use of £2.108m from reserves.
+In setting the County Council's budget for 2024/25, it was important to reflect the impact of continuing inflationary pressures and rising demand, particularly in Children's Services.
+The refresh of our Medium Term Financial Strategy (MTFS) was approved by Council on 8th February 2024.
+This included a balanced budget for 2024/25 with a contribution to reserves which will be utilised over the MTFS period.

 As part of the MTFS, the risk assessment of general balances required £55m to meet all estimate high and medium risks.
-General balances were £52.3m as at 31st March 2023 and therefore the overspend in 2022/23 has been funded from earmarked reserves in order to protect the amount of general balances available to cover the County Council's risks.
+General balances were £48.5m as at 31st March 2024 due to the balances funding the 2023/24 overspend.
+In 2023/24 contributions have been made to earmarked reserves in line with the MTFS in order to protect the amount of general balances available to cover the County Council's risks.

 The Council is also closely monitoring its cashflow position to ensure that there are sufficient funds available to meet its financial obligations.
-The recent rise in interest rates means it is possible to earn a larger return on the County Council's cash balances and investments are made in accordance with the Treasury Management Strategy 2023/24 which was approved at Council on 9th February 2023, alongside the MTFS.
-As at 11th May 2023, the Council holds a total of £433.5m in cash and short-term investments.
+The recent rise in interest rates means it is possible to earn a larger return on the County Council's cash balances and investments are made in accordance with the Treasury Management Strategy 2024/25 which was approved at Council on 8th February 2024, alongside the MTFS.
+As at 28th May 2024, the Council holds a total of £443.5m in cash and short-term investments.